igucalo78/helm-charts/nmock/README.md

 - /home/xapp/drax-version-5: These scenarios only work on dRAX version 5!

 # Documentation of scenarios
-The explanation of teh scenarios can be found in:
+The explanation of the scenarios can be found in:
 ```
 /home/xapp/explanation_of_scenarios.txt
 ```